BrandonTroy/mypack-plus-plus/README.md

 ## 🤝 Contributing

 Contributions, feature requests, and bug reports are welcome!
-Please use [Conventional Commits](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13) for your commit messages.
+Feel free to open issues and submit pull requests.
+Please run the linter with `npm run lint:fix` prior to committing, and use [Conventional Commits](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13) for consistency.